We’re developing our long-term strategy for the decade ahead, and want it to be shaped by the people and communities closest to us.

 This is not about speaking on behalf of others, but about ensuring ideas and evidence are better communicated, understood and shared among wider audiences.

 We heard there is a role for JRCT in helping to translate and amplify the work of those we fund, and in supporting stronger public narratives.
-Put simply – our grantees do wonderful things.
-They produce sharp analyses of how the world could be better.
+Put simply – the people and organisations we fund do wonderful things and produce sharp analyses of how the world could be better.
 We think there is a real opportunity for thinking about how we translate that work and get it beyond the sector.

 5. Using our voice with clarity and purpose